jaredmdunn/wherever-we-go/02_characters/04_traits.md

 - Natural armor works exactly like regular armor, except it cannot be broken by ordinary means.

 ### Resistances, Vulnerabilities, and Immunities
-These traits define how you interact with specific harmful forces—reducing, increasing, or negating their effects.
+These traits define how you interact with specific harmful forces-reducing, increasing, or negating their effects.
 Apply them when resisting an effect or taking damage of that type.

 #### Resistant (*Effect*)
 You take half damage or gain a **+1 bonus** on rolls to resist the specified effect (fire, cold, poison, etc.).